 - Aluminium Rads / Copper Rads (Steel Free)

 Aluminium has an infinite life and can be recycled from one product to another.
 Recycled aluminium is used in a multitude of different products.
 Examples of products include window frames, cars, food packaging and aeroplanes.

 Environmentally Friendly Recycling

-It takes up to 95 percent less energy to recycle it than to produce.
-Recycled aluminium has exactly the same properties as new.
+Recycling aluminium takes up 95% less energy than to produce, also aluminium recycling has the same properties as newly produced.
 Recycling also limits emissions, including greenhouse gases.

 Aluminium Recycling for Commercial Businesses in the UK

 We buy and recycle non-ferrous metals including aluminium from businesses across Kent.
 If your business produces any scrap aluminium, recycling can be a extra source of profit.